 John Rood, President

-JANUARY 11, 2011 \\ Next Step Test Preparation was founded by an ex-teacher at one of the giant LSAT prep companies.
+JANUARY 11, 2011 \\ Next Step Test Preparation was founded by an ex-teacher at another LSAT prep company.
 John Rood saw the way they did business and knew he could find a better way.
 Just running the numbers, he knew the value the prep companies provided to students was low, charging way too much for impersonal service.

 What sets Next Step apart from other test prep providers?

 In a few words, individual attention.
 We’re one of the only major LSAT prep companies to focus exclusively on one-on-one tutoring.
 Now, we realize that big prep companies have offered LSAT tutoring for years, but it’s never been an affordable alternative to classes (or to self-study).
 We just looked at that business model and realized it made no sense for these big companies to charge students $150 or more per tutoring hour.
 We realized that we can provide LSAT tutoring online with incredible instructors, and offer a complete tutoring package, including materials, for about the price of a class.

 This comes out of experience both taking and teaching LSAT classes.
 We found that it’s incredibly hard to find the right pace in a class, because there are always students starting in the 160’s thrown in with students starting in the 140’s or 130’s.
 And even within that, some students are great at logic games on day one and need help in logical reasoning, while other students will be just the opposite.
 Classes have to be designed and paced for the 151 scorer, so students inevitably fall behind or waste their time working on introductory material.

 Just as importantly, in a class you have a very limited ability to ask questions, and really getting to ask in-depth questions is critical for students to improve their logic skills.
 Sometimes even really bright students just need to go over a particular concept a few times, and classes don’t typically allow that.

 How do you find those instructors?
 How are they qualified?